enchant3dmango/lugvloei/README.md

     Connection Type: Postgres
     # The format for the host is <svc>.<namespace>.svc.cluster.local
     # To get the svc name, you can run `kubectl get svc -n postgresql`
-    # You actually the details previously when you run `make install-postgresql-db`
+    # You actually got the details previously when you run `make pg-install`
     Host: postgresql-db.postgresql.svc.cluster.local
     Database: lugvloei
     Login: postgres